nowatermelon/skyrim/README.md

    The `profiles` folder contains a ***pre-configured save*** file named “pm”, which saves you from configuring settings that can only be set manually.
 Simply use the "Alternate Racemenu" power to redesign your character.

-   *Note:If for any reason you choose to start a new game rather than using my provided save, use MCM Recorder to apply my custom MCM settings.
+   *Note: If for any reason you choose to start a new game rather than using my provided save, use MCM Recorder to apply my custom MCM settings.
 But settings for IED, etc., are NOT covered by this.*

    The `overwrite` folder includes some other settings and generated files such as the community shader cache.